anjana-codes/datafun-04-jupyter/README.md

 Project 4 uses a combination of Python and Markdown to create an initial data story in a Jupyter Notebook.
 The project includes a project virtual environment with popular libraries for data analytics including pandas, matplotlib, and seaborn, and introduces a common process for starting exploratory data analysis projects.

 ## Objectives
-Develop a Jupyter Notebook that demonstrates skills with Jupyter and guided exploratory data analysis.
+Develop a Jupyter Notebook demonstrating skills with Jupyter and guided exploratory data analysis.

 ## Create GitHub Repository
 ```